About the Collection

 Since the primary purpose of the CMC and Juv collections is to help education students develop skills in selecting appropriate materials for children, we do not sort materials by award status or reading level.
 In support of Penn State University Libraries' policies on user privacy and the American Library Association's Code of Ethics, Freedom to Read Statement, and other intellectual freedom policies, we do not censor or restrict access to materials.

 Most items may be borrowed as described in the Penn State University Libraries's Borrowing Privileges page.
 Since some CMC materials are "kits" containing multiple items, users should be prepared to carry heavy boxes and bags.
 We strongly encourage Penn State Harrisburg faculty to place items on reserve if they wish to use specific textbooks or literature for student assignments.
 For more information about borrowing and reserves, contact the library’s circulation desk (717-948-6070).

 Penn State Harrisburg's CMC and Juv collections thrive on donations from faculty, students, publishers, teachers, and the public.
-We welcome all gifts of recent materials (usually 2010 and later), as long as they are in good condition and are not "review-only" copies that must be paid for or returned to the publisher.
+We welcome all gifts of recent materials (less than five years old), as long as they are in good condition and are not "review-only" copies that must be paid for or returned to the publisher.
 The Penn State Harrisburg Library will only retain a single copy of each item (no classroom sets or multiple copies).

 Please consider donating to the library!
 Here’s why:

 - We provide unique resources to the region.

 - Your donation will help people throughout the state, because any adult resident of Pennsylvania can borrow Penn State's materials.

 - If you are a publisher, you can expose future teachers and customers to your products by giving them shelf space in a college library.

 For more information about donations, contact Bernadette A. Lear, behavioral sciences and education librarian (firstname.lastname@example.org, 717-948-6360).